Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

     o	Scikit-learn: To build a classification model to predict default using features like Age, Income, Credit Score, and Previous Defaults.

-# DATA PROCESSING, CLEANING AND MANIPULATION
+---

+# Data Processing, Cleaning and Manipulation

 The data cleaning process involved the following process